wenlzhang/obsidian-todoist-context-bridge/README.md

 ## Design Philosophy

-The decision to implement one-way synchronization (Obsidian → Todoist) was deliberate and based on several key insights:

-1. **Preserving Context**
+The design of Todoist Context Bridge is built around three core principles:

+1. **Context is King**
-   - Tasks in Obsidian often emerge from your notes and thinking process
+   - Tasks don't exist in isolation - they emerge from thoughts, plans, and projects
-   - The original note contains valuable context that shouldn't be lost
-   - When completing tasks in Todoist, reviewing the original context in Obsidian is often beneficial
-2. **Preventing Data Corruption**
-   - Bidirectional sync can lead to complex conflict scenarios
-   - Notes in Obsidian could be accidentally modified by automated sync
-   - One-way sync ensures your notes remain exactly as you wrote them
+   - Original note context is crucial for effective task completion
+   - Strong bidirectional links ensure context is always accessible
+   - Reviewing context before completion leads to better outcomes

-3. **Intentional Task Completion**
+2. **Intentional Task Management**
-   - When marking a task complete in Todoist, you should revisit the original note
-   - This promotes better review and understanding of the completed work
+   - Not every task needs to be in Todoist
+   - Important tasks deserve special attention
+   - Selective syncing keeps your task manager focused
-   - Helps maintain the connection between tasks and their broader context
+   - Clear separation between planning and execution

-4. **Simplicity and Reliability**
+3. **System Reliability**
+   - Redundant storage provides safety and accessibility
-   - One-way sync is easier to implement correctly
+   - One-way sync prevents conflicts and corruption
-   - Fewer edge cases and potential failure points
-   - More predictable behavior for users
+   - Clear workflows reduce confusion
+   - Strong links maintain system integrity

 This approach encourages a natural workflow where:

-- Obsidian is your thinking and planning environment
+- Obsidian serves as your thinking and planning environment
-- Todoist is your execution and tracking environment
+- Todoist highlights your important actionable items
+- Context bridges ensure you never lose sight of the bigger picture
-- Each tool is used for what it does best
+- Each tool is used for its strengths

 ## Key Features